bloominstituteoftechnology/java-AnimalKingdom/README.md

 # Introduction

+Using a combination of interfaces, abstract classes, and lambda expressions, students will create and manipulate a list of animals using object oriented design principles.

 # Instruction

 * Create an abstract class for animals
     * All animals consume food the same way
     * Each animal is assigned a unique number, a name, and year discovered regardless of classification.

-    * The methods will return a string saying how that animal implements the action
+    * Methods will return a string saying how that animal implements the action
-    * Animals can move, breath, reproduce
+    * All animals can move, breath, reproduce.
+How they do that, so what string should get returned when the method is executed, varies by animal type.

 * Create classes for mammals, birds, fish
     * Mammals move - walk, breath - lungs, reproduce - live births
     * Birds move - fly, breath - lungs, reproduce - eggs
     * Fish move - swim, breath - gills, reproduce - eggs

+Hint: think about abstract classes and creating an arraylist using an abstract class type.

 * Create a collection for the animals using the following data
     * Mammals: